oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 «<mark title="Requirement MQTT-SN-3.18-1"><a name="MQTT-SN-3.18-1"></a>If the Allow Network Identifier Changes flag in the CONNECT for the Virtual Connection is 0, it is a protocol error to use the Connection Encapsulation</mark>»\[MQTT‑SN‑3.18‑1].

-<mark title="Ephemeral region marking">It is a protocol error to use the Connection Encapsulation on Packets sent by a Server</mark> MQTT-SN-3.18-2\].
+«<mark title="Requirement MQTT-SN-3.18-2"><a name="MQTT-SN-3.18-2"></a>It is a protocol error to use the Connection Encapsulation on Packets sent by a Server</mark>»\[MQTT-SN-3.18-2\].

-<mark title="Ephemeral region marking">It is a protocol error to use the Connection Encapsulation on Packets other than PUBLISH, SUBSCRIBE, UNSUBSCRIBE, REGISTER, DISCONNECT, SLEEPREQ and PINGREQ sent by a Client</mark> MQTT-SN-3.18-3\].
+«<mark title="Requirement MQTT-SN-3.18-3"><a name="MQTT-SN-3.18-3"></a>It is a protocol error to use the Connection Encapsulation on Packets other than PUBLISH, SUBSCRIBE, UNSUBSCRIBE, REGISTER, DISCONNECT, SLEEPREQ and PINGREQ sent by a Client</mark>»\[MQTT-SN-3.18-3\].

-<mark title="Ephemeral region marking">The encapsulated MQTT-SN packet MUST be treated by the receiver in exactly the same fashion as the same Packet unencapsulated, once the associated Virtual Connection is identified</mark> MQTT-SN-3.18-4\].
+«<mark title="Requirement MQTT-SN-3.18-4"><a name="MQTT-SN-3.18-4"></a>The encapsulated MQTT-SN packet MUST be treated by the receiver in exactly the same fashion as the same Packet unencapsulated, once the associated Virtual Connection is identified</mark>»\[MQTT-SN-3.18-4\].

 > **Informative Comment**
 >